GPU-accelerated LISA parameter estimation with full time domain response: Methods

 We conducted preliminary test runs in which a reduced number of parameters were sampled, and these runs successfully recovered all the parameters with Gaussian-shaped posteriors.
-However, as we increased the number of parameters in the precessing case, the three main samplers we tested (\textsc{ptemcee} \cite{ptemcee}, \textsc{dynesty} \cite{dynesty}, and \textsc{multinest} \cite{multinest}) did not converge within a time frame of a few days, due to the high computational cost and higher dimensionality of the parameter space.
+However, as we increased the number of parameters in the precessing case, the three main samplers we tested (\textsc{ptemcee} \cite{ptemcee}, \textsc{dynesty} \cite{dynesty}, and \textsc{multinest} \cite{multinest}) did not converge within a time frame of a few days, due to the high computational cost and the high dimensionality of the parameter space.
 In order to speed up the results, the injections presented in the next section will not commence with a random sampling across the parameter space but will start from a region near the injected values based on Fisher estimates.
-This \textit{Fisher initialization} method generates random starting points drawn from a multivariate Gaussian distribution where the mean is given by the injected values and the covariance matrix is the inverse of the Fisher matrix.
+This \textit{Fisher initialization} method generates random starting points drawn from a multivariate Gaussian distribution where the mean is given by the injected values and the covariance matrix by the inverse of the Fisher matrix.
 This initialization method is also used in other pipelines like \texttt{lisabeta} \cite{Marsat_2021}.
 The Fisher matrix is computed from the derivatives of the likelihood function, using first-order finite differences as implemented in the \texttt{calculate\_FIM} function within \textsc{Bilby}.

-The number of initial points for the sampler corresponds to the number of live points for the \textsc{dynesty} sampler and the product of the number of walkers and temperatures for \textsc{ptemcee}.
+The number of initial points provided to the sampler corresponds to the number of live points for \textsc{dynesty} and the product of the number of walkers and temperatures for \textsc{ptemcee}.
 Despite this initialization, we found that the \textsc{dynesty} sampler struggled more than \textsc{ptemcee} to achieve convergence, prompting us to focus exclusively on the results obtained with \textsc{ptemcee}.
 For our analysis, we utilized 28 walkers and 4 temperatures for all the runs, executing the computations on a single Nvidia Tesla V100 GPU.